agentmorris/nfl-game-dates/docs/year_2015_week_18_with_quality.md

+---
-# Game info for 2015 divisional
+title: Game info for 2015 divisional
+---
 Kansas City Chiefs at New England Patriots, Saturday, Jan 16, 4:35 PM